Shen-Lab/ncVarPred-1D3D/README.md

 You need to provide the genome sequences, chromatin structure and the sequence-structure matching index as the model input.
 For more details, you may check the run_model_train.sh.

 ### GNN based architecture
 Similar to the MLP based architecture, you may check the run_model_train.sh for more details.
-The DNABERT embedded whole genome vector can be downloaded [here](https://drive.google.com/file/d/1mC05WLGeNNO-nBGaYnCp4tw1Wkh6C9jd/view?usp=sharing)
+The DNABERT embedded whole genome vector can be downloaded [here](https://drive.google.com/file/d/1mC05WLGeNNO-nBGaYnCp4tw1Wkh6C9jd/view?usp=sharing).

+## SNP/eQTL effect analysis